herbdool/akismet/includes/README.md

         break;

       default:
-        // If we end up here, Mollom responded with a unknown spamClassification.
+        // If we end up here, Akismet responded with a unknown spamClassification.
         // Normally, this should not happen.
         break;
     }